-University of California, Santa Barbara requires at least 180 quarter units to graduate with a bachelor's degree.
-If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-UC Santa Barbara does accept transfer credits.
+University of California, Santa Barbara requires a minimum of 180 quarter units to graduate with a bachelor's degree.

+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+UC Santa Barbara accepts transfer credits.
 The school accepts AP credit and IB credits.
-UC Santa Barbara does not offer classes during the summer.
+Many students like to take classes in the summer, to earn extra credits.
+However, UC Santa Barbara does not offer classes during the summer.

-Around 89% of students who started college at UC Santa Barbara complete all the credits required within six years.
+NOTE: Around 89% of students who start college at UC Santa Barbara finish the requirements for graduation within six years.

 UC Santa Barbara offers an orientation program before the start of fall classes to prepare new students for college life.

 Reminder: UC Santa Barbara may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 UC Santa Barbara has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a language requirement

 Students do not have to take a computer class.